deepskies/DeepSZSim/README.md

 ## Installation

-Sam to add more here on installation instructions.
+We provide an environment specification file for `conda` or `mamba` users at `environment.yml`.
+With `conda`, an environment is created by `conda env create -f environment.yml`.
+With `micromamba` the `env` is omitted and a new environment is instead created with `micromamba create -f environment.yml`.

-The simulated CMB signal relies on `camb`.
+The simulated CMB signal relies on `camb` and utilities for saving rely on `h5py`.

 From the top-level directory, you can do `pip install .`